Adalmando/adalmando/README.md

 Information Systems student and a great lover of programming and technologies.
-Area I intend to follow: full-stack programming with java/node/react and angular.
+Area I intend to follow: quality assurance and full-stack programming with java/node/react and angular.

   <a href="https://github.com/adalmando">